kreipikc/golang-book-api/README.md

 ## What kind of project is this?
-This is a scalable API in which you can get data about books, get information about a specific book by id, record a new book, edit an existing book, delete existing books
+This is a scalable API in which you can get data about books, get information about a specific book by id, record a new book, edit an existing book, delete existing books.
+A minimum AAA server (Authentication, Authorization, and Accounting Server) and JWT have also been added.

 ## What technologies have I used?
 - Golang
-  - Gin (library)
+  - Gin
-  - Viper (library)
+  - Viper
-  - Gomn (library)
+  - Gomn
+  - jwt-go
+  - bcrypt
 - PostgreSQL

 ## Why did I even start creating this project?